Home > Bikes > Are Single-Speed Bikes Good For Commuting, Or Is It Time To “Gear Up”?

 4. Expense (Or Lack Thereof)

-One thing bike commuters often look for in a commuting bike is low cost.
+One thing bike commuters often look for in a commuting bike is low cost

-This isn’t only influenced by their budget, but also takes into account the greater likelihood of a commuter bicycle being stolen.
+This isnโ€™t only influenced by their budget, but also takes into account the greater likelihood of a commuter bicycle being stolen.

 Single-speed bikes are almost always relatively cheap.

-Short of buying a secondhand bike on eBay at a giveaway price, they’re one of the cheapest options there is.
+Short of buying a secondhand bike on eBay at a giveaway price, theyโ€™re one of the cheapest options there is.

-But it won’t be the first to go alongside flashy multi-speed road bikes and MTBs, particularly if you lock it well.
+Of course, a single-speed bike can still be stolen.
+But it wonโ€™t be the first to go alongside flashy multi-speed road bikes and MTBs, particularly if you lock it well.

 5. Drivetrain Efficiency & Durability